gharials/dev-path/docs/building-softwares/react-js.md

 }
 ```

+Effects, code that must execute after the component is rendered, are passed as a callback to the `useEffect` function.

+Note that effects run _after the component is rendered._ For example, here's how an effect calling an API works: render the blank or placeholder JSX and update the state variables with values fetched from a server after that.

 ## Routing

+A large web application consists of many web pages.
+Some process requires moving between multiple pages.

 Some components are associated with specific URLs, allowing navigation between different views in a single-page application (SPA).
 React Router is a popular library for handling routing in React applications.

+Registering a component in a router means this component will be available in this URL.

 ```javascript
 import React from 'react';